Package insert / prescribing information

 When Haloperidol is used to control mania in cyclic disorders, there may be a rapid mood swing to depression.

-Severe neurotoxicity (rigidity, inability to walk or talk) may occur in patients with thyrotoxicosis who are also receiving antipsychotic medication, including Haloperidol.
+Severe neurotoxicity (rigidity, inability to walk or talk) may occur in patients with thyrotoxicosis who are also recieving antipsychotic medication, including Haloperidol.

 Drug-drug interactions can be pharmacodynamic (combined pharmacologic effects) or pharmacokinetic (alteration of plasma levels).
 The risks of using Haloperidol in combination with other drugs have been evaluated as described below.